 - Other data such as subscribers with most opens and clicks, e-commerce tracking, etc.

-While the analytics on Mailchimp is easy to understand, the analytics and reporting on AWeber is just phenomenal.
+While the analytics on Mailchimp is easy to understand, the analytics and reporting on AWeber are just phenomenal.
 This is because AWeber gives you targeting options for specific people for reasons around the emails they get.
 For those who haven’t opened or clicked, AWeber allows you to send a modified campaign specifically for them.
 For instance, if you have included a specific offer in your email and your analytics report shows there are certain people who opened your email, but didn’t click on the offer link, you can send these people a separate email prompting them to click on the offer.

 Mailchimp’s customer support leaves a lot to be desired.
 This is because the company doesn’t provide telephone support, citing cost control as the reason.
 They don’t offer live-chat support either.
 Having said that, the email support is pretty good and most of your questions are addressed in the resources and FAQs sections of the website.